Are you considering refinancing your mortgage, but hesitant about the high cost of closing? A no-closing-cost refinance may be the solution for you.

 However, a no-closing-cost refinance usually translates to a higher loan amount or increased interest rate, affecting the total cost over time.
 If you’re several years into your mortgage, like 10 years into a 30-year loan, the added expense from higher interest rates can surpass the benefits of initial savings.

 Before deciding, it’s important to calculate how this choice will affect your monthly payment and compare the overall costs with those of a traditional refinance.
-Shopping around for the best deal is crucial to align this financial decision with your overall goals.
+Shopping around for the best deal will help you to align this financial decision with your overall goals.

 A Closer Look at No-Closing-Cost Mortgage Deals